-By Phoenix of Elder Mountain – It gives me great pleasure to gather this wonderful information of the traditional Whispering Folk Healing rites from various sources and my own experiences as a Dreamer (shaman) along with my extensive whispering gifts, my ancestral lineages are from my families region of southeastern Poland at the Ukraine border.
-Most people learn shamanistic cultural ways from researchers, authors and conference circuit people who are wonderful writers and speakers.
+By Phoenix of Elder Mountain (email@example.com) – It gives me great pleasure to share and gather other wonderful information of the traditional Whispering and Shamanic Folk Healing rites from various sources and my own experiences as a Dreamer (shaman).
+Along with my extensive gifts, my ancestral lineages are from my families region of southeastern Poland at the Ukraine border.
+Most people learn shamanistic cultural ways from researchers, authors and conference circuit people who are wonderful writers and speakers but not life and soulborn initiated shamans.

-I don’t teach people to be shamans, that is impossible, I don’t sing shaman songs because there are none, we are speaking of the shaman, not the voice of information gatherers who hold a drum in their hand or the ceremonial person who gives their wisdom, or the sweat lodge person, we are speaking of one who masters silence and has a lifelong sickness and soul sickness to overcome in order to help others and their soul sicknesses that effect their mind or body.
+I don’t really teach people to be shamans, that is impossible, I don’t sing shaman songs because there are none, we are speaking of the shaman, not the voice of information who hold a drum in their hand or the ceremonial person who gives their personal wisdom, or the sweat lodge person…. we are speaking of one who masters silence and has a lifelong sickness and soul sickness to overcome in order to leave their body naturally (without shamanic plant/drug) in order to reclaimed their own shattered life over lifetimes to return their medicines from the past.
+And to help others and their sicknesses that effects their mind, emotional body or physical body.
 Shamans, the ancient souls, were rare on the planet a million years ago and they are rare still rare today.

-The root all shamans is healer, that is the main aspects, when you add things like exorcisms, or dream walking, or shadow hunting, you enter many layers deeper of shamans who are both wielders of life and death.
-Each culture has their own diseases, so each shaman will vary in their own traditions and the individual shaman carries their own particular layerings of remembrance from many lifetimes opened by extreme sickness.
+The root all shamans is a healer, that is the main aspect of our work, when you add things like exorcisms, or dream walking (death rites), or shadow hunting, you enter many layers deeper of shamans who are both wielders of life and death, which have nothing to do with power (that would be sorcerers who are the shadow sides of shamans) but has everything to do with empowerment.
+And to stay stay alive and constantly nurturing and healing the sicknesses that come because of such a life.
+Each culture has their own diseases, so each shaman will vary in their own traditions and the individual shaman carries their own particular layering’s of remembrance from many lifetimes opened by extreme sickness.

 Carpathian Shamanism, although given different names explained here, is a long ancestral lineage where Slovak, Poland and Ukraine meet.
 The root of the Whisperer as a shaman (not witch).
 Witch and Shaman really only have a few things in common but are very different, the first difference is paganism, the root of witches if a Dionysus cult foundation and that arrived late on the time-line (500 bce) compared to shamans in the non-pagan cultures such as shamans and dreamers.
 There maybe some similarities in objects or tools, but at the root its not the same.
 Witch was a derogatory term given to women, all women (shamans, witches, herbalists, midwives, seers, etc) by Christian religious men all over the world.